| | | | | | |

 The best Camino de Santiago backpack…

-We saw all kinds of bags on the Camino and Lizz and I both absolutely love the bags that we each lived out of for 35 days.
-But, hands down, we are awarding, Lizz’s bag the blue ribbon when walking the Camino de Santiago.
-She walked with the Deuter Futura 28-liter backpack.
+We saw all kinds of bags on the Camino, and Lizz and I both became very attached to the bags that we lived out of for 35 days.
+But, hands down, we are awarding Lizz’s bag the blue ribbon when walking the Camino de Santiago.
+She walked with a Deuter Futura hiking backpack.

 I walked with the CamelBak H.A.W.G Hydration Pack with 100oz (3.0L) Mil-Spec Crux Reservoir.